New drug to boost women’s sex drive approved in US

 Flushing, injection site reactions and headache are other common side effects.

-Women with high blood pressure or heart disease should not take the drug because of increases in blood pressure observed after injections, the FDA said.
+Women with high blood pressure or heart disease should not take the drug because increases in blood pressure were observed after injections, the FDA said.
 It also could interfere with oral naltrexone, a drug for people with alcohol and opioid dependence, the FDA said.

 Because so many factors affect sexual desire, doctors must rule out other causes before diagnosing the condition, including relationship issues, medical problems and mood disorders.
 The condition, known as hypoactive sexual desire disorder, is not universally accepted, and some psychologists argue that low sex drive should not be considered a medical problem.